top of page

 Fun sessions revolve around Player decisions and agency.

-If Players don't like the sessions, it doesn't mean you're a bad GM, it just means something needs to change.
+If a Session is disliked, it doesn't mean you're a bad GM, it just means something needs to change.

 Gameplay Deep Dive